kushjjain/NFC3_FUTURE_FUSIONS/README.md

 ## Acknowledgements

-- This project was inspired by the need for efficient hotel management systems in the hospitality industry.
+- The need for efficient adoption management systems in the hospitality industry inspired this project.
 - Special acknowledgment to the developers of the libraries and frameworks used in this project.